-BA (summa cum laude), MA Binghamton University, MA, with distinction, The Jewish Theological Seminary, MPhil, PhD, The City University of New York, Graduate Center
+BA summa cum laude, MA Binghamton University, MA with distinction, JTS, MPhil, PhD, The City University of New York, Graduate Center

-Dr. Brian Smollett is dean of Academic Affairs at JTS and associate dean of Graduate Studies for the Gershon Kekst Graduate School.
-He also serves as assistant professor of Modern Jewish History and Thought and Director of JTS Summer Sessions.
+Dr. Brian Smollett is the associate provost for Curriculum and Instruction and the dean of Academic Affairs at JTS.
+He also serves as assistant professor of Modern Jewish History and Thought.

-Before coming to JTS as a teacher and administrator, Dr. Smollett taught both Jewish and European history at Binghamton University, Queens College, and Hunter College, where he served as associate director of the Jewish Studies program.
-At JTS, he served for six years as assistant and then associate dean of List College, where he advised students in the dual-degree programs with Columbia and Barnard, and managed academic policy.
+Before coming to JTS as a teacher and administrator, Dr. Smollett taught both Jewish and European history at Binghamton University, Queens College, and Hunter College, where he was also assistant director of the Jewish Studies program.
+At JTS, he served for six years as assistant and then associate dean of List College and the Gershon Kekst Graduate School, where he advised students in the dual-degree programs with Columbia and Barnard, and managed academic policy.

 - Reappraisals and New Studies of the Modern Jewish Experience: Essays in Honor of Robert M. Seltzer.
 Coedited with Christian Wiese.
 Leiden: Brill, 2014.

 - From Catalonia to the Caribbean: The Sephardic Orbit from Medieval to Modern Times Essays in Honor of Jane S. Gerber

 Coedited with Federica Francesconi and Stanley Mirvis.
 Leiden: Brill, 2018.